 Tony Barwick regularly assists clients in successfully structuring, negotiating and completing a wide variety of complex transactional matters.
-His experience includes advising financial institutions and corporate clients in multiple industries related to their financings, joint ventures and complex real estate acquisitions and dispositions.
-He has represented various lenders and borrowers with credit facilities and in completing a variety of credit workouts and restructurings for various financial institution clients.
+His experience includes advising financial institutions and corporate clients in multiple industries related to their financings, joint ventures and complex real estate acquisitions and dispositions (including the representation of various lenders and borrowers with their credit facilities).

 Tony regularly works with clients to structure, negotiate and close complex commercial transactions.
 His experience includes securing financing, structuring credit facilities, representing clients through strategic acquisitions, and joint ventures.
 He also works closely with financial institutions in credit workouts and restructuring matters.

 Tony has worked with companies of all sizes in transactions involving the acquisition and disposition of commercial properties.
 He has represented lenders and borrowers in multi-million dollar real estate transactions involving hotels, healthcare centers and retail shopping centers.

 Tony has a particular interest in representing hospitality companies in connection with their transactional needs, including the negotiation of licenses, management and development agreements, financings and asset acquisitions and dispositions.